 “Test scores don’t matter anymore.”

 False.
 A school that is test optional will absolutely still consider a student’s standardized test scores, and those scores can be valuable tools for admissions officers.
 So who should still send their scores?
 We would encourage any student who has achieved a score in or above the average range of admitted students to submit scores.
 A strong score can provide important information that supports a student’s academic work and their growth and achievement across time.
 The role of standardized tests has always been to support and contextualize the work that students are doing in the classroom, and that will continue to be true.

 “The college I want to attend is test optional now, so getting in will be a breeze.”

 False.
 While more students may feel they can now apply to certain schools, that does not mean the school is going to admit more students or change their overall admissions practices.
-Indeed, last year we saw increases in application pools, in some cases dramatic ones, resulting in the lowest acceptance rates in history at many schools.
-Ultimately, a selective school will remain just as selective, whether or not they require the SAT or ACT this admissions cycle.
+Indeed, since the mass move to test-optional, we have seen increases in application pools at selective colleges, in some cases dramatic ones, resulting in the lowest acceptance rates in history at many schools.
+Ultimately, a selective school will remain just as selective, whether or not they require the SAT or ACT.
 In some cases, they may even become more selective, as the pool of qualified applicants expands.

 Students who choose not to submit scores should also keep in mind that if they don’t submit testing, the other aspects of their applications (academic profile, extracurricular life, essays, recommendations) will be weighed more heavily.
 This approach is evidenced in Cornell’s original statement when they announced their test optional policy:

 Cornell readers will consider with increased scrutiny their other application documents, looking for different evidence of excellent academic preparation, including: